CIMIL/musmet_recording/README.md

     ![Alt text](https://github.com/ns2max/musmet_recording/blob/main/img/apps.png)

 2. Type the IP addresses of each computer on the interface.
 The first one should be left as *localhost* to start/stop recording on the MASTER.
+You can find the IP address of the computer using the OSC bridge that will be introduced next.

 3. Once you are ready, and the Audio, OSC, and UNICORN bridges are set up, you may press **Start All** to start the recording.

-4. Once recording is complete, press **Stop all** to end.
+4. Once recording is complete, press **Stop All** to end.

     ![Alt text](https://github.com/ns2max/musmet_recording/blob/main/img/controller.png)